SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 ### Game Settings
 | Name | Description
 |----------|:-------------:|
-| Cooldown | You can set the cooldown before the ability can be used.
+| Teleportation Cool Time | You can set the cooldown before the ability can be used.
 -----------------------
-## Reveillinger
+## Levelinger
 ### Imposter camp
 When you make a kill, you gain 1 experience. <br>.
 When the experience level reaches a certain number, the level increases. <br>